widowmaker101/myblog/index.md

 ---

-> *"I haven't been everywhere, but it's on my list."* – Susan Sontag
+> *"Every journey begins with a single step."* – Lao Tzu

 ---